GatlenCulp/arena-2025-iap/.github/ISSUE_TEMPLATE/general_question.md

 ---
 name: General question
 about: Ask a question about anything related to this project
-title: "Question"
+title: Question
-labels: "question"
+labels: question
-assignees: "fpgmaas"
+assignees: fpgmaas
 ---

 **Question**